 The homework is the most important part of the course.
-Homework will be due most non-exam-week Friday in lecture.
-Generally homework corresponding to the Friday, Wednesday and Monday lectures will be due on the following Friday.
+Homework will be due most non-exam-week Wednesdays in lecture.
+Generally homework corresponding to the previous Wednesday, Friday, and Monday lectures will be due on the following Friday.

 Late homework will not be accepted.
 You will be allowed to miss one homework without reduction of your grade.